foxholden/popgensampler/README.md

 ## Citation

-If you use this package in your research, please cite:
+If you find use for this package, please cite:

 ```
 Fox, H. (2025). popgensampler: Sample Selection for Population Genomics Studies.